 Sponsored by: Hy-Vee.
 All opinions are honest and my own.

 That’s why I’m so excited today to be sharing this fun zombie Halloween punch recipe plus sharing one of my favorite places to get everything you need for an amazing Halloween celebration – Hy-Vee’s Halloween guide!

 Yummy Halloween Recipes

 And this year, I’m going to make an entire spread that uses a bunch of these fun Halloween recipes from Hy-Vee’s October Seasons magazine.
-It’s got everything from a mummy pizza (watch the video below to see how to make it!), and guacamole Frankenstein to a Jack-O-Lantern party tray, and even a hand and eyeball punch!
+It’s got everything from a mummy pizza, and guacamole Frankenstein to a Jack-O-Lantern party tray, and even a hand and eyeball punch!

 That hand and eyeball punch was actually the inspiration for the Halloween punch recipe I’m sharing in this post!